devops329/devops/instruction/tdd/tdd.md

 ## ☑ Assignment

-1. Create a node.js project named TDD
-1. Reproduce the steps given above in order to solidify your understand of the concepts.
+Create a node.js project named tddExample.
+Reproduce the steps given above in order to solidify your understand of the concepts.

 Once you are done, go over to Canvas and submit that you have completed this.